openstack/openstack-manuals/doc/networking-guide/source/config-ipv6.rst

 The IPv6 Protocol uses Internet Control Message Protocol packets (ICMPv6) as a way to distribute information about networking.
-ICMPv6 packets with the type flag set to 134 are called "Router Advertisement" packets, which broadcasts information about the router and the route that can be used by guest instances to send network traffic.
+ICMPv6 packets with the type flag set to 134 are called "Router Advertisement" packets, which contain information about the router and the route that can be used by guest instances to send network traffic.

-The ``ipv6_ra_mode`` is used to specify if the Networking service should transmit ICMPv6 packets, for a subnet.
+The ``ipv6_ra_mode`` is used to specify if the Networking service should generate Router Advertisement packets for a subnet.

 ipv6_ra_mode and ipv6_address_mode combinations
 -----------------------------------------------